Overview

 Program Schedule

 The Core Accounting Program is fast-paced and requires full-time attention.
 As the program is intensive and not designed for students that are working even part-time.
-The 7-week program begins each year about July 1 and continues through mid-August and consists of two 3½ -week modules.
-Three 2-credit courses are included in each module.
-Students who want to take any additional graduate tax classes should also plan to take the advanced taxation course (ACC 639) which is offered following the Core Accounting Program in a 9-day intersession format in August before the start of the fall semester.
+The six-week program typically begins each year in July and continues through August.
+The program consists of two three-week modules; two-credit courses are included in each module.

 Program Prerequisite Accounting Courses